In Hope Stories

 Just 1% of the national research spend has been allocated to this devastating disease

-Here, Kian’s mum Sabina tells his story …
+Sabina tells Kian’s story …

-Our little boy needed surgery and there was no choice to make.
-Without an operation to attempt to remove the tumour he would die, with the operation there was a good chance he could die on the table.
+“Our little boy needed surgery and there was no choice to make.
+Without an operation to attempt to remove the tumour, he would die.
+Even with the operation, there was a good chance he could die in theatre.”

-The worst thing as a parent is that this is something which is totally beyond your control.
+The worst thing as a parent is having to deal with something that is totally beyond your control.
 We had to put our faith in the medical team and to trust them that they

-Brain tumours kill more children and adults under the age of 40 than any other cancer... yet just 1% of the national spend on cancer research is allocated to this devastating disease.
+Brain tumours are indiscriminate; they can affect anyone at any age.
+What’s more, they kill more children and adults under the age of 40 than any other cancer... yet just 1% of the national spend on cancer research has been allocated to this devastating disease.